jordw/heftydb/README.md

 3. Provide detailed metrics about what is going on at every level of the stack.
 4. Have clean, understandable code that others can learn from.

 *Note: HeftyDB was built primarily for fun and learning.
-While the code is production quality and has extensive test coverage, you probably shouldn't use it in production unless you know what you are doing.*
+While the code is generally production quality and has extensive test coverage, you probably shouldn't use it in production unless you know what you are doing.
+So, yea, don't use it in production and lose a bunch of important data, or something.*

 ##Features